Site-Using Tips – open only this page – put page into left frame

 Motivations from Building Bridges: We can use the wide scopes of PS-Activities & PS-Process to help students expect transfers (with their internal attitudes) and actualize these transfers (in their external results).
 We can help them build bridges — in their expectations for what will occur, and the realities of what does occur — with two-way Transfers Across Areas (from School-Life into NonSchool-Life, and from NonSchool-Life into School-Life) and Transfers Through Time (from their Present into their Future).
 These bridges can improve their Transfers of Learning (Across Areas & Thru Time) and also their Transitions of Attitudes (by improving their motivations for wanting to learn, and their confidence in being able to learn). {more about building bridges and encouraging transitions of attitudes}

-Now we'll shift from WHY (with Reasons for Using Design Process because this can Increase Transfers and Improve Confidences & Motivations) to WHAT-and-HOW, beginning with three related ways to use metacognitive Thinking Strategies by...
+Now we'll shift from WHY (with Reasons for Using Design Process because this can Increase Transfers (because of Two Wide Scopes) and Build Bridges that improve Confidences & Motivations) to WHAT-and-HOW, beginning with three related ways — with a Growth Mindset + Learning that Improves Performing + Learning More From Experiences — to use metacognitive Thinking Strategies.
+One useful Thinking Strategy is the productive attitude of...

 Learning with Transfers